 Helps Control Blood Sugar Levels

-Beetroot has also been known to control the levels of sugar in body.
+Beetroot has also been known to control the levels of sugar in the body.
 This is the reason doctors recommend diabetic patients to consume beetroot juice at least 3 times a week.
-Beetroot contains a lot of soluble fibres which controls the levels of sugar in the body.
+Beetroot contains a lot of soluble fibers which controls the levels of sugar in the body.

 Helps in Treatment of Cancer

 This vegetable is highly recommended as a preventive measure against cancer.
-It is known to contain high levels of digestive fibre which wipes out any toxic substances present in colon and thereby reducing the chances of colon cancer.
+It is known to contain high levels of digestive fiber which wipes out any toxic substances present in the colon and thereby reducing the chances of colon cancer.